The Radical Money Manifesto

 Jesus has a much bigger agenda for how you use the money he entrusted to you.
 Jesus issues a radical manifesto for citizens of the kingdom of heaven.
 He offers freedom from fretting, justice for the poor, and investment opportunities with eternal pay-offs.
 Whatever it costs, Jesus promises it will be worth it.

-He served as the Deputy Dean of the Makarios III Patriarchal Orthodox Seminary in Nairobi and is currently a Senior Lecturer at St Paul’s University in Theology and History.
+He has served as a lecturer and the Deputy Dean of the Makarios III Patriarchal Orthodox Seminary in Nairobi and is currently a Senior Lecturer at St Paul’s University in Theology and History.

 This book gives a fresh, culturally relevant perspective on stewardship and generosity.
 Christian generosity is so strategic – God has already given his people more than enough to resource his kingdom. – Robert Collins, CFA, Global Managing Director of TrustBridge Global, formerly with the National Christian Foundation and Goldman Sachs Asset Management